lynn/lynn.github.io/readme.txt

 ====

+2. NSFW links and convos go in our sister channel ##horney.
+XgF runs it.

+====

-2. I really, really don't like hearing about drugs and diseases and pathology and stimulants, etc., sorry.
+3. I really, really don't like hearing about drugs and diseases and pathology and stimulants, etc., sorry.
 It's a very troublesome topic to me.

 I know a lot of people here like discussing this topic extensively, and of